 Source effect: Maximum steady state change in the regulated output parameter due to a change in the source voltage within rated values.
-(Expressed as a percentage of setting plus a constant).

 Cross regulation: Maximum steady state change in the regulated output parameter due to a change in load resistance on any other output(s).